-The female condom is a latex pouch that is inserted into the vagina.
-It has flexible rubber rings at each end.
-One end holds the condom in the vagina, and the other stays outside the vagina during sex.
+Female condoms are latex pouches that you insert into your vagina.
+They have flexible rubber rings at each end.
+One end holds the condom in your vagina like an anchor and the other end stays outside of your vagina during sex.

 According to the Mayo Clinic, the only FDA-approved female condoms are the FC1 and the FC2.
 The FC1, made from plastic, is no longer produced.
 The FC2 is made of synthetic rubber called nitrile and is the only available female condom that is FDA approved.